inboxsgk/un-plugged/README.md

 # Project Un-plugged: Receive alert if laptop charger is removed

-## What’s the problem?
+## Whatâ€™s the problem?
 Laptop batteries die within a few years of usage.
-Their charge doesn’t last more than a few minutes when unplugged.
+Their charge doesnâ€™t last more than a few minutes when unplugged.
 This crashes the system, breaking your workflow.
-It’s frustrating when you don’t really notice the charger is removed/switch is off/or powercut in your home.
+Itâ€™s frustrating when you donâ€™t really notice the charger is removed/switch is off/or powercut in your home.

 ## What does this project do?
 This program notifies you whenever there is no external power supply to the system (irrespective of the battery level).
 Sends a notification once again when the power source is restored.

-##Your Contributions
+## Your Contributions
 All your contributions are welcome, whether it's a upgrade or fixing of bugs or anything.
 You can always contribute :)